micktymoon/P3_pelletier_celine/README.md

 ## Acknowledgements:

--OpenClassRooms for giving me this project to carry out.
+- OpenClassRooms for giving me this project to carry out.
--To my Mentor Darius for support and help me.
+- To my Mentor Darius for support and help me.